 The Copyright Act CAP 130 of the Laws of Kenya does not provide expressly if it offers protection of Computer Programs as “Patents”, but it is clear that it can be protected under Copyright law, which is only the expression.
 For instance, s 2 only recognises that a computer program is a set of instructions expressed through certain means and can achieve certain results; however, reading s 26 (1) (a) together with s 26 (3), (4) it is evident that the Act recognises the need to protect procedures, methods of operation or mathematical concepts as such.

-There exists a distinctive nature between the Copyright Act and Industrial Property Act concerning software’s, whereby the former is clearer of what a computer program is and it delves into what is not to fall under the ambit of Copyright; for instance, it protects source codes (Utility Designs).
-The latter focuses on other IPR, which includes patents, which is the Utility Designs.
+There exists a distinctive nature between the Copyright Act and Industrial Property Act concerning software's, whereby the former is clearer of what a computer program is and it delves into what is not to fall under the ambit of Copyright; for instance, it protects source codes.
+The latter focuses on other IPR, which includes patents.
 Hence, that raises confusion not to mention it places those who intend to attain special protection in a perilous rostrum.

 Over time, it has been presumed that the only period when Copyright and Patent law come into conflict was through Design Patents, however, it is now clear that Utility Patents can fall under Copyright law.
 Therefore, the protection of source codes that effect a certain purpose is clearly protected under the Copyright Act of Kenya.
 Such ‘confusion’ occurred in Oracle American Inc. v Google Inc. (supra).